Learning to write an essay. Zhilin and Kostylin (comparative characteristics of heroes)

 Weak person.

-Not from a timid dozen, brave, decisive, capable of resisting the enemy.
+Not a timid person, brave, decisive, able to resist the enemy.

-I broke the agreement - not to disperse; behaves like a coward and a traitor).
+I broke the agreement - not to leave; behaves like a coward and a traitor).

 1. Ransom letter

-Able to spare the feelings of people close to him and dear to him.
+Able to spare the feelings of people close and dear to him.

 1. Ransom letter